 You might be able to get some results that way in the short term, but your long-term health will be affected.

 Keto is a great way to help you lose weight, but you should achieve ketosis using a healthy keto diet.
-That means you have to cut out unhealthy foods like diet coke, or at least minimize your intake dramatically.
+That means you have to cut out unhealthy foods like Diet Coke, or at least minimize your intake dramatically.

-Like I wrote above, I’m stating the obvious here, but you might want to dig a bit further…
+As I wrote above, I’m stating the obvious here, but you might want to dig a bit further…

 Diet coke could make you fat…